 People from a culturally and linguistically diverse background

 Specialist services and activities designed to assist people from a culturally and linguistically diverse (CaLD) background to make educational, training and work choices are available.
-As well as providing information on training and opportunities to use existing skills or learn new or additional skills, we can work with you to overcome barriers to employment, education and training.
+As well as providing information on training and opportunities to use existing skills or learn new or additional skills, Mercy Care is supporting Jobs and Skills Centres with specialist services and can work with you to overcome barriers to employment, education and training.

 When you’re released from prison, finding a steady job or getting your career back on track can make a big difference in getting your life moving in a positive direction.
 Outcare is supporting the Jobs and Skills Centres with specialist services to help get you into work or training.
 They also offer program for Aboriginal ex-offenders to support effective transition from prison to reconnect with community and culture.